SML Graduate Certificate Course Table

 The course trees shown below are designed to help you understand the range of Princeton courses offered in Data Sciences, Machine Learning, Optimization, Probability and Statistics, and to assist students and faculty advisors in planning course selections.
 All of the courses listed are full semester, graded courses.

 Please note that courses may not be offered every semester nor every year.
 In addition, some courses have limited enrollment and fill up quickly.
-To check if a course is being courses offered in a particular semester, and its enrollment cap, please check the Registrar’s website, or the website of the home department.
+To check if a course is being offered in a particular semester, and its enrollment cap, please check the Registrar’s website, or the website of the home department.

 If you have any questions or see any errors or omissions, please send us an email.